-Family Weekend is designed to highlight the many exciting opportunities that students have at Johns Hopkins and to deepen the connection that family members have to the campus and to our community.
+Family Weekend is designed to highlight the many exciting opportunities that students have at Johns Hopkins and to deepen the connection that family members have to our community.
 It provides students with a chance to involve their families with their lives at Johns Hopkins and creates a valuable opportunity for parents and family members to interact with faculty and staff, get to know the campus, and experience a sense of confidence in their student’s progress in their new home.

-B’More Intersession Program
+B’More – More than a Single Story Intersession Program